Influence of threshold effects induced by charmed meson rescattering: Coupled-channel effects in the dipion transitions

 where $s$ is the center of mass energy squared.
-The cross section lineshape of this diagram will be trivial, which is just the usual Breit-Wigner structure, but it can provide some background that may affect the lineshape behavior via interference.
+The cross section line shape of this diagram will be ordinary, which is just the usual Breit-Wigner structure, but it can provide some background that may affect the line shape behavior via interference.

+For the triangle diagrams which describe the coupled-channel effects, there are several kinds of singularities corresponding to them.
+The location of the singularities in the complex space of the external momentum variables can be determined by a set of equations, which are usually called the Landau equations~\cite{Landau:1959fi}.
+In some special kinematic configurations, all of the three internal lines can be on shell simultaneously, which corresponds to the \textit{leading singularity} of the triangle diagram~\cite{Eden:1966}.
+The singularities that correspond to two of the internal lines being on shell are \textit{lower-order singularities}~\cite{Eden:1966}.
+For the triangle diagram, the location of the \textit{leading singularity} corresponds to the \textit{anomalous threshold}, while the \textit{lower-order singularity} corresponds to the \textit{normal threshold} \cite{Eden:1966,Landshoff:1962,Landshoff:1961}.
+For instance, in Fig.~\ref{triangle}, when $W m_1 m_3$, the \textit{anomalous threshold} $\bar{s}_2$ in the complex $s_2$-plane is real, and

+where $s_n$ is the \textit{normal threshold} $(m_1+m_2)^2$, and we have assumed the internal particles are stable.
+The above triangle singularities (TS) are usually branch points of the amplitude in the complex space.
+When the singularities approach close to the physical region, they may affect the threshold behavior of the physical amplitude dramatically, or show up directly as bumps or cusps in the amplitude \cite{Landshoff:1962,Eden:1966,Wu:2011yx,Wang:2013cya,Liu:2013vfa}.
+The $THH$ loops in our discussion just approximately meet the kinematic conditions of the leading TS, and for the charmed meson loops, according to Eq. (\ref{threshold}), the \textit{anomalous threshold} and \textit{normal threshold} are very close to each other.
+We therefore expect these TS may lead to some detectable effects for the relevant processes.

-Concerning Fig.~\ref{feynmandiag}(B), named as $THH$ loop in this work, there are four sub diagrams categorized by the intermediated charmed mesons: \begin{enumerate}[I)~] \item $\{ D_1 D\ [D^*] \}$, \item $\{ D_1 D^* \ [D^*] \}$, \item $\{ D_2 D^* \ [D] \}$, \item $\{ D_2 D^* \ [D^*] \}$, \end{enumerate} where the charmed mesons in the brackets correspond to the vertical propagators in the $THH$ loops.
-Concerning these triangle loops which describe the coupled-channel effects, in some special kinematic configurations, all of the three intermediate states can be on-shell simultaneously.
-This is the so called triangle singularity (TS) or "two cut" condition \cite{Landshoff:1962,Eden:1966,Wu:2011yx,Wang:2013cya,Liu:2013vfa}.
-Since this kind of singularities usually appears when the mass of the external particle is very close to the threshold of intermediate states, it may change the threshold behavior dramatically and show up directly as a bump or cusp in the amplitude.
-The $THH$ loops just approximately meet the kinematic conditions of this special singularity.
-For $\jppp$ final states, the amplitudes corresponding to the above four sub diagrams have a simple relation in the heavy quark limit, i.e.,
+Concerning Fig.~\ref{feynmandiag}(B), named as $THH$ loop in this paper, there are four subdiagrams categorized by the intermediated charmed mesons: \begin{enumerate}[I)~] \item $\{ D_1 D\ [D^*] \}$, \item $\{ D_1 D^* \ [D^*] \}$, \item $\{ D_2 D^* \ [D] \}$, \item $\{ D_2 D^* \ [D^*] \}$, \end{enumerate} where the charmed mesons in the brackets correspond to the vertical propagators in the $THH$ loops.
+For $\jppp$ final states, the amplitudes corresponding to the above four subdiagrams have a simple relation in the heavy quark limit, i.e.,